kckecheng/prometheus/dashboard.rst

    .. image:: images/grafana_rowsingle.png

 #.
 Fold the Row object, then itself can be dragged up/down by clicking the right end of the Row object;
 #.
 Hover the mouse over the Row object, then click settings.
-Here, we can assign a name and select the varaible we want to repeat the group of panels based on (cpu here):
+Here, we can assign a name and select the variable we want to repeat the group of panels based on (cpu here):

    .. image:: images/grafana_dashboard_row1.png